rafism1997/rafism1997/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 I am a graduate in Electrical and Electronics Engineering from GEC Barton Hill.
-Currently working as a R & D Engineer at UST Global,Trivandrum.
+Currently working as a Robotics Software Engineer at UST Global,Trivandrum.

 You can find me on [LinkedIn](https://www.linkedin.com/in/s-m-rafi-911442130/).
 <!--